 This raincloud plot illustrates how congruent audio (Group A/green) is significantly more effective at transporting viewers into the artwork than conventional audio (Group B/orange).
 The data for Group A are tightly clustered toward the top of the scale, indicating a strong and consistent sense of immersion across the board.
 In contrast, Group B is spread out, showing high variance and inconsistency in the viewers’ experience.

-While some individuals in the conventional group felt a connection, many felt almost none.
-Despite the violation of equal variance, the clear separation in these distributions proves that congruent audio was the driving force behind a much deeper, more reliable viewer connection.
+While some individuals in the conventional group felt a connection, there were mixed emotions.
+And despite the violation of equal variance, the clear separation in these distributions proves that congruent audio was the driving force behind a much deeper, more reliable viewer connection.

 The statistical breakdown further validates these trends.
 The F-statistic of 12.22 (p<0.001) confirms that the auditory condition itself, rather than random chance, accounts for the majority of the variance in viewer scores, reinforcing the results of the initial t-test.
-Comparing the coefficients of variance (CV) highlights the disparity in reliability: Group B’s high CV of 0.529 reflects the fragmented, unpredictable nature of the conventional audio experience.
+Comparing the coefficients of variance (CV) highlights these disparities: Group B’s high CV of 0.529 reflects the fragmented, unpredictable nature of the conventional audio experience.
 Conversely, Group A’s lower CV of 0.315 underscores a more unanimous, cohesive sense of presence.
-Ultimately, these metrics prove that while conventional audio yields hit-or-miss engagement, congruent audio delivers a significantly more profound and predictable level of transportation.
+Ultimately, these results show that while conventional audio yields hit-or-miss engagement, congruent audio delivers a significantly more profound and predictable level of connection to the artwork.

 This project is dedicated to the girl who played “museum”

-From days spent piecing together puzzles with my grandmother to charging my sister twenty-five cents to view these “installations” in the hallway, I have always been in love with the experience of art.
+From days spent piecing together puzzles, to charging my sister twenty-five cents to view these “installations” in the hallway, I have always been in love with the experience of art.
 This project is the culmination of that lifelong curiosity: an exploration of the invisible, auditory layers that change our visual world.
 I am still that girl in the hallway, now listening for the ways our sonic environment can deepen our perception of the world we see.